 A comedy centered around four couples who settle into a tropical-island resort for a vacation.
 While one of the couples is there to work on the marriage, the others fail to realize that participation in the resort's therapy sessions is not optional.

 A bounty hunter learns that his next target is his ex-wife, a reporter working on a murder cover-up.
 Soon after their reunion, the always-at-odds duo find themselves on a run-for-their-lives adventure.

 Two salesmen whose careers have been torpedoed by the digital age find their way into a coveted internship at Google, where they must compete with a group of young, tech-savvy geniuses for a shot at employment.

 John Beckwith and Jeremy Grey, a pair of committed womanizers who sneak into weddings to take advantage of the romantic tinge in the air, find themselves at odds with one another when John meets and falls for Claire Cleary.

 Dave is a married man with three kids and a loving wife, and Mitch is a single man who is at the prime of his sexual life.
 One fateful night while Mitch and Dave are peeing in a fountain, lightning strikes and they switch bodies.

-In Chicago, the art dealer Brooke Meyers feels not appreciated and neglected by her immature boyfriend Gary Grobowski, who is partner of his two brothers in a tourism business, and decides to break-up with him to make Gary misses her.
-Gary misunderstands her true intention, both follows the wrong advices of family members and friends, beginning a war of sexes with no winner.
+In Chicago, the art dealer Brooke Meyers feels not appreciated and neglected by her immature boyfriend Gary Grobowski, who is partner with his two brothers in a tourism business, and decides to break-up with him to make Gary miss her.
+Gary misunderstands her true intention, both follow the wrong advice of family members and friends, beginning a war of sexes with no winner.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 31 of 56 people found this review helpful.